Phil Ochs: California: 1967–1969

 Although he was trying new things musically, Ochs did not abandon his protest roots.
 He was profoundly concerned with the escalation of the Vietnam War, performing tirelessly at anti-war rallies across the country.
-In 1967 he organized two rallies to declare that "The War Is Over"—"Is everybody sick of this stinking war?
+In 1967, he organized two rallies to declare that "The War Is Over"—"Is everybody sick of this stinking war?
 In that case, friends, do what I and thousands of other Americans have done—declare the war over."—one in Los Angeles in June, the other in New York in November.
 He continued to write and record anti-war songs, such as "The War Is Over" and "White Boots Marching in a Yellow Land".
 Other topical songs of this period include "Outside of a Small Circle of Friends", inspired by the murder of Kitty Genovese, who was stabbed to death outside of her New York City apartment building while dozens of her neighbors reportedly ignored her cries for help, and "William Butler Yeats Visits Lincoln Park and Escapes Unscathed", about the despair he felt in the aftermath of the Chicago 1968 Democratic National Convention police riot.

-Ochs was writing more personal songs as well, such as "Crucifixion", in which he compared the deaths of Jesus Christ and assassinated President John F. Kennedy as part of a "cycle of sacrifice" in which people build up heroes and then celebrate their destruction; "Chords of Fame", a warning against the dangers and corruption of fame; "Pleasures of the Harbor", a lyrical portrait of a lonely sailor seeking human connection far from home; and "Boy in Ohio", a plaintive look back at Ochs's childhood in Columbus.Schumacher, pp. 110, 160, 214–215, 223–224.
+Ochs was writing more personal songs as well, such as "Crucifixion", in which he compared the deaths of Jesus Christ and assassinated President John F. Kennedy as part of a "cycle of sacrifice" in which people build up heroes and then celebrate their destruction; "Chords of Fame", a warning against the dangers and corruption of fame; "Pleasures of the Harbor", a lyrical portrait of a lonely sailor seeking human connection far from home; and "Boy in Ohio", a plaintive look back at Ochs's childhood in Columbus.